 My time back in Sydney has been busy.
 My first full day back I had brunch at Speedo’s Cafe and had to say goodbye to one of my first Sydney friends as she is now off to New Zealand and Bali before heading home to Spain.
 Then I attempted to go to Bondi, but it was a bit too steamy to stay out very long.
 I did get to see some filming for Bondi Rescue.

 The weekend held another brunch, this time at the “most instagramable spot,” at Social Hideout.
-Then we explored the surrounding neighborhood of Green Square and Rosebery.
+Then my friend J and I explored the surrounding neighborhood of Green Square and Rosebery.
 I really loved this area and could potentially see this as a future apartment area if it comes to that point.
 Later that evening we went to the markets and got dumplings in celebration of the Chinese Lunar New Year.